Follow

 Windows 11 Power Options selection in Control Panel

-4. Click the Change plan settings link next to your active power plan.
+3. Click Change plan settings next to your active plan, then select Change advanced power settings.

 Change plan settings in Windows 11 Power Options